jia1217/ParallelProgammingLabs/docs/Labs/Lab3_IO_Planning.md

 * Click OK.
 Notice the design rules checker has run and warnings are reported.
 Ignore the warnings.

 * Expand the *Flow Navigator > I/O PLANNING > Open I/O Design > Report Noise* and click OK.
-Notice the noise analysis is done on the output pins only (led_pins) and the results are displayed.
+Notice the noise analysis is done on the output pins only (`led_pins`) and the results are displayed.

 * Click on Migrate to RTL.

-* The Migrate to RTL form will be displayed with Top RTL file field showing {TUTORIAL}/io_1.v entry.
-Change io_1.v to uart_led.v(for PYNQ-Z2), and click OK.
+* The Migrate to RTL form will be displayed with Top RTL file field showing `{TUTORIAL}/io_1.v` entry.
+Change `io_1.v` to `uart_led.v` (for PYNQ-Z2), and click OK.

 <div align=center><img src="imgs/4_9.png" alt="drawing" width="600"/></div>

-* Select the Hierarchy tab and notice that the uart_led.v file has been added to the project with top-level module name as ios.
+* Select the Hierarchy tab and notice that the `uart_led.v` file has been added to the project with top-level module name as `ios`.
 If you double-click the entry, you will see the module name with the ports listing.

-* Add the source files used in Lab2 (from Lab2/project_1/project_1.srcs/sources_1/new) to this project, please exclude `uart_led.v` and copy the uart_led.v content in Lab2 into the `uart_led.v` you created when do migrating operation.
+* Add the source files used in Lab2 (from `Lab2/project_1/project_1.srcs/sources_1/new`, note: this directory is mine, yours might be different.) to this project, please exclude `uart_led.v` and copy the `uart_led.v` content in Lab2 into the `uart_led.v` you created after migrating operation.

 <div align=center><img src="imgs/4_10.png" alt="drawing" width="1000"/></div>